integratedcomputersolutions/icsbom/README.md

 ===
 This application downloads data from the nvd api and creates a local `Vunerability Database`.
 If the database already exists it will be updated with changes since your last update.
-It then uses that data to check the provided sbom file and give you a Vunerability report
+It then uses that data to check the provided sbom file and give you a Vunerability report.
+This tool is used by [SBOMGuard](https://sbomguard.com) ICS' open source, web-based cloud service.

 ## Usage
  icsbom [OPTIONS] INPUTFILE